rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Using WOPI/Overview/index.md

 For Windows - *%ProgramFiles%\ONLYOFFICE\DocumentServer\config\\**local.json***.

-> the default values are available in the *default.json* configuration file, which is available in the folders above (for Linux and Windows).
+> The default values are available in the *default.json* configuration file, which is available in the folders above (for Linux and Windows).
 Please do not edit the contents of the *default.json* file directly.
 The default values will be restored each time you restart Docker container or upgrade **ONLYOFFICE Docs** to a new version and all your changes will be lost.

 ## Enabling WOPI